sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 4. In the list of directory partitions, select any domain you want to synchronize (and remember that credentials for these domains may be required).

-5. Click **OK** to save the management agent properties.
+5. Select **OK** to save the management agent properties.

 Each run profile for the ADMA management agent must be updated for each domain that was added.
-To update your profiles do the following:
+To update your profiles, do the following:

  **2. Update your run profile**